Everything to Know About Neoclassical Interior Design and How to Add It to Your Home

 Photo: Pieter Estersohn / Corbis Documentary / Getty Images

 Ornate crystal chandeliers were frequently featured in neoclassical spaces of the 18th and 19th centuries.
-Chandeliers still have a place in modern neoclassical design, but the ones that are used tend to be more pared-back, sleek, and functional than what was common centuries ago.
+Chandeliers still have a place in modern neoclassical design, but the ones used tend to be more pared-back, sleek, and functional than what was common centuries ago.

 4. Neutral Colors